In this Article

 But what about other times in our lives?

 Having a period, being pregnant, breastfeeding and going through the perimenopause and the menopause all cause changes in the level of hormones in our bodies, which can trigger an increase in sebum levels.
 This can then lead to hormone related acne.

 So if you’ve noticed an increase in oil and spots around the time of your period for example, then at least you now know why…

-During puberty, hormonal acne usually affects the T zone - the forehead, down the nose and onto the chin.
+During puberty, hormone acne usually affects the T zone - the forehead, down the nose and onto the chin.
 They can often appear red and angry.

-Remember, I am describing ‘typical’ teenage and adult hormonal acne here, there’s always an exception to the rule.
+Remember, we are describing ‘typical’ teenage and adult hormone acne here, there’s always an exception to the rule.
 Your period spots might affect your whole face and even your chest and back.